danwallach/CalWatch/README.md

 changes](https://issuetracker.google.com/issues/122149553) that impacts the Android 8.1 Oreo variant of WearOS that's running on WearOS devices, but it seems to be fixed in the "Wear H" variant based on Android 9.0.

+Otherwise, what's notable about *release6* relative to earlier releases is how much code is now gone.
+With the new complication support, I threw out CalWatch's support for external stopwatches and timers, since you can just connect to those things using WearOS complications.
+I similarly threw out the step-count complication for the same reasons.
+I did keep my battery gauge dot in the center of the watch and my day/date rendering on the left -- both because I felt I could render those better with custom code than the general-purpose complication libraries do.

 ## Credit where credit is due: